cronvel/nextgen-events/documentation.md

 You do not have to code fancy or complicated tests to cover all cases anymore: just let *NextGen Events* do it for you!

 **Proxy services are awesome.** They abstract away the network so we can emit and listen to emitter on the other side of the plug!
-Both side of the channel create a Proxy, and add to it local and remote *services*, i.e. event emitter, and that's all.
+Both side of the channel create a Proxy, and add to it local and remote *services*, i.e. event emitters, and that's all.
 A remote service looks like a normal (i.e. local) emitter, and share the same API (with few limitations).
 It's totally protocol agnostic, you just define two methods for your proxy: one to read from the network and one to send to it
 (e.g. for Web Socket, this is a one-liner).